berkaroad/ioc/README.md

 * 5) Support inject to singleton instance automatically

-  Inject to singleton instance and it's method `Initialized(XXX)` automatically.
+  Inject to singleton instance and it's initialize method `Initialize(XXX)` or another one which the returns of method `InitializeMethodName() string` automatically.

 ## Usage